• publish

 • There has been A$750 billion of new capital quoted on ASX over the past seven years, including new listings, secondary capital raisings and other capital raisings.

-• Over the same period, there has been A$441billion in net new capital quoted, after factoring in de-listings of A$309 billion.
+• Over the same period, there has been A$441 billion in net new capital quoted, after factoring in de-listings of A$309 billion.

 • In each and every year, there has been net capital added on to ASX, even though some years saw a net decrease in the number of listed companies.

 Takeovers accounted for approximately 94 per cent of the delisted value over the past seven years.
-However it’s worth noting takeovers have also recycled capital back onto ASX, either by an ASX company being the acquirer, for example BHP acquiring Oz Minerals (A$9bn) or overseas examples resulting in dual listings back onto ASX; such as Newmont’s (ASX:NEM) takeover of Newcrest and Arcadium (ASX:LTM), the new entity created from the combination of ASX listed Allkem and NYSE listed Livent.
+However it’s worth noting takeovers have also recycled capital back onto ASX, either by an ASX company being the acquirer, for example BHP acquiring Oz Minerals (A$9 billion) or overseas examples resulting in dual listings back onto ASX; such as Newmont’s (ASX:NEM) takeover of Newcrest and Arcadium (ASX:LTM), the new entity created from the combination of ASX listed Allkem and NYSE listed Livent.

 A deep and active market